 - How do teachers support children who speak a language other than English at home?

-During the application period, you can apply for 3-K for All and Pre-K for All online, over the phone or at a Family Welcome Center!
+For 3-K for All and Pre-K for All, families can still enroll for the 2019-2020 school year online, over the phone, or at a Family Welcome Center!

 Special Education in Early Education